cybertooth-io/ember-data-autocomplete-js/tests/dummy/app/docs/demos/additional-filters/template.md

 By default, the text input value will be applied to the filter you assign to `@filter`.

 In many use cases, you need to apply multiple filters to your lookup query.
-JSONAPI handles this very elegantly and we give you access to that feature through the `@additionalFilters` argument.
+JSON:API handles this very elegantly and we give you access to that feature through the `@additionalFilters` argument.